fredabood/.dotfiles/README.md

 Forked from [Mathias Bynen's Dotfiles](https://github.com/mathiasbynens/dotfiles) and modified (with inspiration from [Cody Reichert](https://github.com/CodyReichert/dotfiles/blob/master/install.sh)) to use stow instead of rsync.

+## Installation

+**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

-To install simply navigate to the directory where you keep projects/repositories, and run:
+To install simply navigate to the directory where you wish to keep the repository, and run:
 ```bash
 git clone https://gitlab.com/fredabood/dotfiles.git && cd dotfiles && bash bootstrap.sh
 ```